-We opted to take a passenger ferry from Paihia to Russell New Zealand as a day trip while we visited the Bay of Islands.
+We opted to take a passenger ferry from Paihia to Russell New Zealand as a day trip while we traveled around the top of the Island.
 It’s quick, comfortable, and I love being out on the water.
 On our last visit we opted for the car ferry, however it’s a small town that can easily be walked, so unless we are spending the night we see no reason to bring our car.

 Russell New Zealand is a small, stunning, seaside town that was once considered to be the Hell Hole of the Pacific.